-6 1 1 Ashwa Racing Ashwa Mobility Foundation (AMF) is a student R&D platform that designs and fabricates Formula theme race cars and future mobility solutions to tackle urban transportation problems.
-2 Astra Robites Team involved in the design, fabrication and building application specific robots.
-3 Coding Club To facilitate students the skills, confidence, and opportunity to change their world using coding and help them become successful in GSoC, ACM-ICPC, and other recognized coding competitions.
-4 Entrepreneurship Development Cell E-Cell is a student run body that aims to promote entrepreneurship by conducting workshops, speaker sessions and discussions on business and its aspects.
-We possess a mentor board to help startups grow.
-5 Frequency Club Team aims at contributing in both software and hardware domains mainly focusing on Artificial Intelligence, Machine Learning and it's advances.
-6 Garuda Design and development of supermileage urban concept electric car.
-Indigenous development of E-mobility products.
-7 Jatayu Build a low cost Unmanned Aerial Vehicle capable of Autonomous Navigation, Obstacle Avoidance, Object Detection, Localization, Classification and Air Drop of a package of optimum weight.
-8 Solar Car Build a roadworthy solar electric vehicle in order to build a green and sustainable environment.
-9 Team Antariksh Team Antariksh is a Space Technology Student Club whose goal is to understand, disseminate and apply the engineering skills for innovation in the field of Space technology, designing Nano-Satellite payload for ISRO PS4 Orbital platform, RVSAT-1 along with developing experimental rockets of various altitude.
-10 Team Chimera Building a Formula Electric Car through Research and Development in E-Mobility.
-Electrifying Formula Racing.
-11 Helios Racing Team involved in design, manufacturing and testing of All-Terrain Vehicles and other supportive tasks for the functioning of the team.
-Participating in BAJA competitions organized by SAE in India and the USA.
-12 Team Hydra Developing autonomous underwater vehicles and use it for various real world applications such as water purification, solid waste detection and disposal etc. 13 Team Krushi Develop low cost equipments, which help farmers in cultivating and harvesting the crops.
-Use new technology applications to reduce the labour time hand cost for farmers.
-Aims at developing implants for Tractors.
-14 Team vyoma Design, fabrication and testing of radio controlled aircrafts and research on various types of unmanned aerial vehicles.
-15 Team Dhruva Organizing activities like quizzes based on astronomy.
-Stargazing and telescope handling sessions.
-Construction of a standard observatory. working on small projects with organizations like ICTS, IIA, ARIES etc. 16 Ham club To popularize Amateur Radio as a hobby among students, alongside exploring technical innovations in the communications domain.
-Intended to provide human capital for service to the nation at times of natural calamities.
+- 1. Ashwa Racing: Ashwa Mobility Foundation (AMF) is a student R&D platform that designs and fabricates Formula-themed race cars and future mobility solutions to tackle urban transportation problems. - 2.
+Astra Robotics Team: Involved in the design, fabrication, and building of application-specific robots - 3.
+Coding Club: To facilitate students in acquiring the skills, confidence, and opportunities to change their world using coding.
+The club aims to help students become successful in GSoC, ACM-ICPC, and other recognized coding competitions. - 4.
+Entrepreneurship Development Cell: E-Cell is a student-run body that aims to promote entrepreneurship by conducting workshops, speaker sessions, and discussions on business and its aspects.
+The organization possesses a mentor board to help startups grow. - 5.
+Frequency Club Team: This team contributes to both software and hardware domains, mainly focusing on Artificial Intelligence, Machine Learning, and its advances. - 6.
+Team Garuda: Design and development of a supermileage urban concept electric car.
+Indigenous development of E-mobility products. - 7.
+Team Jatayu: Aims to build a low-cost Unmanned Aerial Vehicle capable of autonomous navigation, obstacle avoidance, object detection, localization, classification, and air drop of a package of optimum weight. - 8.
+Solar Car: Aims to build a roadworthy solar electric vehicle to contribute to a green and sustainable environment. - 9.
+Team Antariksh: A Space Technology Student Club whose goal is to understand, disseminate, and apply engineering skills for innovation in the field of Space technology, including the development of operational rockets of various altitude platforms. - 10.
+Team Chimera: Building a Formula Electric Car through research and development in E-Mobility.
+Electrifying Formula Racing. - 11.
+Helios Racing Team: Involved in the design, manufacturing, and testing of All-Terrain Vehicles and other supportive tasks for the functioning of the team.
+Participating in BAJA competitions organized by SAE in India and the USA. - 12.
+Team Hydra: Developing autonomous underwater vehicles for various real-world applications such as water purification, solid waste detection and disposal, etc. - 13.
+Team Krushi: Aims to develop low-cost equipment to help farmers in cultivating and harvesting.
+Uses new technology applications to reduce labor time and cost for farmers.
+Aims at developing implements for tractors. - 14.
+Team Vyoma: Design, fabrication, and testing of radio-controlled aircraft and research on various types of unmanned aerial vehicles. - 15.
+Team Dhruva: Organizing activities like quizzes based on astronomy, stargazing, and telescope handling sessions.
+Construction of a standard observatory and working on small projects with organizations like ICTS, IIA, ARIES, etc. - 16.
+Ham Club: To popularize Amateur Radio as a hobby among students, alongside exploring technical innovations in the communications domain.
+Intended to provide human capital for service to the nation during times of natural calamities.